 Are you the type of person who loses their breath with the view from the top of a mountain peak?
 Or, perhaps you think that the middle of a forest, surrounded by giant pine trees is the most magical place.
 Maybe, you have always loved water and feel most at peace next to a river or lake.
 We urge you to really consider what type of scenery you want to be surrounded by.
 The good news is Colorado has pretty much every kind of scenery you can think of: valleys, peaks, lakes, forests, waterfalls, open fields, and even desert.
 You name it, and Colorado most likely has an option for you.
 (Except the ocean.
 We have yet to find one of those in this awesome state!)

 With all the beauty that the Colorado Rockies have to offer, there are actually some locations that are inaccessible during the winter months.
 Locations such as Independence Pass and Trail Ridge Road close because of the snow and ice and are only available during the summer and early fall months.
 Other locations, such as Maroon Bells, are flooded with tourists in the fall seeking a peek at the changing aspen leaves.

 If you’re unsure about which month to elope, here is a blog post that walks you through every month of the year in Colorado and which is the best month to elope.

-I love utilizing the internet to find elopement locations, whether it’s on the research side or on the social side of scouting.
+We love utilizing the internet to find elopement locations, whether it’s on the research side or on the social side of scouting.

 Social Media is another incredible asset for anyone trying to decide on where to elope – especially on Instagram!
-I recommend looking up hashtags, such as #locationWedding or #locationElopement that way you can see what it actually looks like in photographs.
+We recommend looking up hashtags, such as #locationWedding or #locationElopement that way you can see what it actually looks like in photographs.
 Pinterest is another valuable social media that serves as a search engine for scouting the perfect elopement location!